aws-samples/amazon-forecast-samples/ml_ops/sample_data/FoodDemand.md

 ﻿## Food Demand Use Case

-This example is based on a popular public dataset available through [Kaggle](https://www.kaggle.com/datasets/kannanaikkal/food-demand-forecasting) which contains demand data for a fictional meal delivery company.
-The company must anticipate how many meals of each type, at each location will be demanded, so they can have enough supplies ordered to produce the meals.
-The purpose of this page is not to compete with anything on Kaggle, but to demonstrate how to forecast a public set of data with Amazon Forecast.
-More importantly, this allows you to understand how to adapt your own data for use with Amazon Forecast.
+This example is based a synthetic dataset of food products by location.
+In this scenario, the company must anticipate how many of each item, at each location will be demanded, so they can have enough to cover on-shelf demand.
+As a synthetic dataset, the purpose of this data isn't to produce highly accurate insights; instead this is to demonstrate a workflow pattern so you can understand how to adapt your own data for use with Amazon Forecast.

 Instead of following the [normal set of steps provided for the MLOps workflow](https://github.com/aws-samples/amazon-forecast-samples/tree/main/ml_ops), you may use this dataset as an override.